chandlerc/blog/content/slides/2026-ndc-techtown-memory-safety/21_aliasing_again.md

 - Have a whole vocabulary for expressing different "may overlap" vs. disjoint relationships between parameters
   - `^` for a disjoint parameter is the simplest annotation
+  - If disjoint, caller has to have a proof, giving the callee more information
+  - "May overlap" is the default
 - Every binding has its own place
 - Use `^` with a new name to introduce a new place set that can be used in multiple places
 - `^default` contains all places that are not otherwise given a named container